 From the startling use of real pigeons to the current blend of pitch and clay, and now to the dawn of biodegradable and recycled materials, clay pigeon manufacturing embodies a tale of innovation.
 The industry has evolved, not just in response to the demands of the sport but also to the changing environmental landscape.
 Today, we stand at a crossroads, balancing the rich history of the sport with the undeniable need for sustainability.

 As enthusiasts, professionals, or even casual observers of the sport, our choices can significantly shape its future.
-Opting for eco-friendly clay pigeons, supporting ranges that prioritize sustainability, or even engaging in conversations about the environmental implications of the sport can make a profound difference.
+Opting for eco-friendly clay pigeons, supporting ranges that prioritize being eco-friendly, or even engaging in conversations about the environmental implications of the sport can make a profound difference.

 In a world grappling with environmental challenges, the choices we make today will echo in the legacy we leave behind.
 And while the thrill of shattering a clay target in mid-air remains unmatched, perhaps there’s an even greater joy in knowing that our passion for the sport also respects and cherishes our planet.